NihalErnest89/Formula-Forecast/plan.md

   - Data from current 2025 season

 ## Objectives
+- Predict race finishing positions (1-20) for each driver
+- Rank drivers to show predicted top 10 for a race
 - Identify the correct features:
-  - Start with the 3 listed above (Season Points, Season Average Finish Position, Historical Track Average Position)
+  - Start with the 6 listed above (Season Points, Season Average Finish Position, Historical Track Average Position, Constructor Points, Constructor Standing, Grid Position)
   - Use learning to get the correct weight distribution for features
-  - Achieve good accuracy with race predictions
+  - Achieve good accuracy with race position predictions